Dean Traylor splits his time being a special education teacher and a freelance writer.

-Most stories will have links to its original site.
+Most stories will have links to their original site.
 And, many of these sites will have a “FAQ” or “About” page.
-They should give a mission statement or access to other article on the site.
+They should give a mission statement or access to other articles on the site.

 5. The Writers Don’t Believe Their Own Story

-If there was one thing that emerged from the confessions made by bloggers and Internet writers (as well as some investigation by several news and fact-checking sties), not all the writers believe or have knowledge about subject they are writing about.
-The bloggers and satirist, who came forward in 2017, indicated they felt ashamed for what they did.
+If there was one thing that emerged from the confessions made by bloggers and Internet writers (as well as some investigation by several news and fact-checking sites), not all the writers believe or have knowledge about the subject they are writing about.
+The bloggers and satirists who came forward in 2017 indicated they felt ashamed for what they did.

-However the most shocking case of writers not believing their own fake news, came from the revelation that a village in Moldavia had started a cottage industry of creating anti-Hillary/Pro-Trump blogs.
-When interviewed, many of these blogger either didn’t know who Trump or Hillary Clinton was, nor were interested in U.S. politics.
-Instead many from this particularly meager town may have seen a chance to make money by appealing to a particular audience of Trump supporters.
+However, the most shocking case of writers not believing their own fake news, came from the revelation that a village in Moldavia had started a cottage industry of creating anti-Hillary/Pro-Trump blogs.
+When interviewed, many of these bloggers either didn’t know who Trump or Hillary Clinton was, nor were interested in U.S. politics.
+Instead, many from this town may have seen a chance to make money by appealing to a particular audience of Trump supporters.

 Other Factors to Consider

-There are other questions reader must ask themselves when they stumble upon a fake news article.
-Here are few questions one can ask and answer:
+There are other questions readers must ask themselves when they stumble upon a fake news article.
+Here are a few questions one can ask and answer:

 - Is the story a meme?
 Memes are usually very brief and not created to pass along facts.
 And many have been misleading or totally wrong.